xjseabrum/LING5448-OOAD/Project3 (FLGS)/README-FLGS.md

 ### 3. Strategy
 The following helper class (Deco) helps to assign the correct decorator given the game that is inputted.
 This is just one of the ways Strategy is used in the project (the other main examples can be found in: RandomUtils, StoreUtils, EmployeeUtils, PublishUtils).
+Coincidentally, Deco is also a Simple Factory.
 ```java

 public class Deco {